flohil/wdio-workflo/docs/map.md

 #### Overview

-The `wait` API of the `PageElementMap` class allows you to explicitly wait for some or all of the list's managed `PageElement` instances to have an expected state.
+The `wait` API of the `PageElementMap` class allows you to explicitly wait for some or all of the map's managed `PageElement` instances to have an expected state.
 It consists of state check functions only which all return an instance of the `PageElementList`.

 If you use a [filter mask](#filter-masks), the `wait` API only waits for the `PageElement` instances included by the filter mask to reach an expected state.
 Otherwise, the `wait` API waits for all managed `PageElement` instances to reach their expected state.
-If one or more `PageElement` instance fail to reach their expected state within a specific timeout, an error will be thrown.
+If one or more `PageElement` instances fail to reach their expected state within a specific timeout, an error will be thrown.

 #### Timeout